Now, there’s no need to panic.

 …it’ll sound pretty alien.

-NOTE: Jeff Wayne’s The War of the Worlds: The Immersive Experience runs until 13th November.
+NOTE: Jeff Wayne’s The War of the Worlds: The Immersive Experience is set to run pretty much permanently.
 You can find out more, and make a booking (adult tickets start at £62.50) at their website right HERE.

 Jeff Wayne’s The War of the Worlds: The Immersive Experience | 56 Leadenhall Street, EC3A 2BJ